There is a saying in life, “If you are not willing to learn, no one can help you – If you are determined to learn, no one can stop you!”

 I’d like to jump right to it and hopefully bring to this Analytical Banquet of the 21st Century (growing bigger by the day with fascinated and inquisitive guest), some new insights and perspectives you might not see anywhere else.

-After recording and then watching the AO Championship between Novak vs. Rafa, not just once, but three times – pause, replay, pause, record data, play…. etc. After 7 hours of viewing the match and 10 hours reviewing and mapping the analytics – I’d like to share with you how Djokovic completely dismantled one of the most incredible tennis players to ever play the game – the great RAFA!
+After recording and then watching the AO Championship between Novak vs. Rafa, not just once, but three times – pause, replay, pause, record data, play…. etc. After tracking and mapping the analytics – I’d like to share with you how Djokovic completely dismantled one of the most incredible tennis players to ever play the game – the great RAFA!

 First, before we go any further – I’d like to make this disclaimer – I Love RAFA!
 He is the embodiment of hustle, tenacity, precision, power, and most of all a “never give in, never give up attitude”.
 This is something I communicate with my players everyday, if you want to know what pure-deliberate-passion and love of the game looks like – LOOK TO RAFA! …..and in the same breath I pronounce my absolute respect for Nadal…